Terminator (character concept): Fictional background

 Terminators are cyborgs designed as skilled killing machines.
 In most franchise media, the machines are created in a post-apocalyptic future by a computer AI, Skynet, after it has launched a nuclear war against humans.
 According to the first two films, Terminators were created after the war started.
 The films Terminator 3: Rise of the Machines and Terminator Salvation feature an altered timeline affected by the destruction of Cyberdyne Systems in Terminator 2: Judgment Day.
 In this new timeline, Terminators were created by Cyber Research Systems, starting with the T-1.
 Subsequent films also feature their own alternate timelines.

-Terminators typically consist of an exterior made of living human tissue, covering a metal endoskeleton.
+A Terminator is a cybernetic organism featuring a synthetic exterior of living human tissue over a metallic endoskeleton.
 The skin is prone to aging and injury related deterioration.
 Terminators are generally used as infiltration units, their appearance allowing them to blend in with humans.
 Dogs are used by the human resistance to detect Terminators in disguise.
-Although designed to kill people, several of the machines are reprogrammed by the resistance to instead serve as protectors.
+Although designed to hunt and kill people, several of the machines are captured and reprogrammed by the resistance to instead serve as protectors.

 Common Terminator traits include super strength, shapeshifting, vocal impersonation, and red eyes.
 A Terminator's point of view is also rendered in this color.